ArchipelagoMW/Archipelago/WebHostLib/tutorial/tutorial_en.md

 **To connect with hardware you must use an old version of QUsb2Snes ([v0.7.16](https://github.com/Skarsnik/QUsb2snes/releases/tag/v0.7.16)).**
-Versions of QUsb2Snes later than this break compatibility with multiworld.
+Versions of QUsb2Snes later than this break compatibility with hardware for multiworld.

 1. Close your emulator, which may have auto-launched.
 2. Close QUsb2Snes, which launched automatically with the client.